How to Charge the Anker Portable Power Stations with Solar Panels

 Both of the solar panels that are compatible with the small Anker PowerHouse 200 come with 8mm adapters as well.

-So you could use one of those for any of the other power stations.
+So you could use one of those for the PowerHouse 521, 522, and 535.

 The medium sized power stations that are around 250-400 watts can draw up to 65 watts of power from a solar panel.